 Both are excellent workout machines, and they have similar features at first glance.
 But they’re quite a bit different when you start digging.
 So, should you get the upgraded M5/M6?
 Or is the M3 enough for your needs?

-FIRST, THE “BUY MORE, SAVE MORE!”
-SALE 2019 IS HAPPENING RIGHT *NOW*:
+FIRST, THE “END OF SUMMER” SALE 2019 IS HAPPENING RIGHT *NOW*:

 What’s the difference between Bowflex Max Trainer M3 and M5/M6?